Jwesley11/100-days-of-code/log.md

 **Thoughts:** On to Chapter 2 we go mofo.
 Interesting to learn about how the type of error presented gives an indication of what happened while executing. `ReferenceError` vs. `TypeError` based on it being an issue of Scope or how the returned value was attempted to be used.

 **Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
 For now, the notes are simply living in Sublime.

+### Day 14: October 24, 2018

+**Today's Progress**: Crushed Chapter 2 today.

+**Thoughts:** Take away here is that with lexical scope, we shouldn't be doing anything to inhibit and counteract the performance optimizations provided when lexing.
+Basically, don't be using `eval()` or `with` within my programs.
+They impact the lexical scope (modify it on the fly) and should not be utilized for performance efficient code.

+**Link to work:** I'm going to work on creating a repository that has a markdown file of the notes that I'm taking as I'm reading.
+For now, the notes are simply living in Sublime.